ymcui/MacBERT/README.md

     </a>
 </p>

-This repository contains the resources in our paper "**Revisiting Pre-trained Models for Chinese Natural Language Processing**" which will be published in "[Findings of EMNLP](https://2020.emnlp.org)".
+This repository contains the resources in our paper "**Revisiting Pre-trained Models for Chinese Natural Language Processing**", which will be published in "[Findings of EMNLP](https://2020.emnlp.org)".
 We are still finalizing our camera-ready paper.
 Meanwhile, you can read our pre-print version in April 2020.

 **[Revisiting Pre-trained Models for Chinese Natural Language Processing](https://arxiv.org/abs/2004.13922)**
 *Yiming Cui, Wanxiang Che, Ting Liu, Bing Qin, Shijin Wang, Guoping Hu*